Embarrassingly parallel for loops¶

 Decorator used to capture the arguments of a function.

-joblib.parallel_config(backend=default(None), *, n_jobs=default(None), verbose=default(0), temp_folder=default(None), max_nbytes=default('1M'), mmap_mode=default('r'), prefer=default(None), require=default(None), inner_max_num_threads=None, **backend_params)
+- joblib.parallel_config(backend=default(None), *, n_jobs=default(None), verbose=default(0), temp_folder=default(None), max_nbytes=default('1M'), mmap_mode=default('r'), prefer=default(None), require=default(None), inner_max_num_threads=None, **backend_params)

-Set the default backend or configuration for Parallel.
+Set the default backend or configuration for

-This is an alternative to directly passing keyword arguments to the Parallel class constructor.
-It is particularly useful when calling into library code that uses joblib internally but does not expose the various parallel configuration arguments in its own API.
+class constructor.
+It is particularly useful when calling into library code that uses joblib internally but does not expose the various parallel configuration arguments in its own API.- Parameters

-backendstr or ParallelBackendBase instance, default=None
+- backend: str or ParallelBackendBase instance, default=None

-By default the following backends are available:
+function.By default the following backends are available:

-• ‘loky’: single-host, process-based parallelism (used by default),
+‘loky’: single-host, process-based parallelism (used by default),

-• ‘threading’: single-host, thread-based parallelism,
+‘threading’: single-host, thread-based parallelism,

-• ‘multiprocessing’: legacy single-host, process-based parallelism.
+‘multiprocessing’: legacy single-host, process-based parallelism.

 ‘loky’ is recommended to run functions that manipulate Python objects. ‘threading’ is a low-overhead alternative that is most efficient for functions that release the Global Interpreter Lock: e.g. I/O-bound code or CPU-bound code in a few calls to native code that explicitly releases the GIL.
 Note that on some rare systems (such as pyodide), multiprocessing and loky may not be available, in which case joblib defaults to threading.

-In addition, if the dask and distributed Python packages are installed, it is possible to use the ‘dask’ backend for better scheduling of nested parallel calls without over-subscription and potentially distribute parallel calls over a networked cluster of several hosts.
+Python packages are installed, it is possible to use the ‘dask’ backend for better scheduling of nested parallel calls without over-subscription and potentially distribute parallel calls over a networked cluster of several hosts.It is also possible to use the distributed ‘ray’ backend for distributing the workload to a cluster of nodes.
+See more details in the Examples section below.

 Alternatively the backend can be passed directly as an instance.